A quick guide to 2024's March Madness: When it starts, how to watch, who could win

 Gannett may earn revenue from sports betting operators for audience referrals to betting services.
 Sports betting operators have no influence over nor are any such revenues in any way dependent on or linked to the newsrooms or news coverage.
 Terms apply, see operator site for Terms and Conditions.
 If you or someone you know has a gambling problem, help is available.
 Call the National Council on Problem Gambling 24/7 at 1-800-GAMBLER (NJ, OH), 1-800-522-4700 (CO), 1-800-BETS-OFF (IA), 1-800-9-WITH-IT (IN).
 Must be 21 or older to gamble.
 Sports betting and gambling are not legal in all locations.
 Be sure to comply with laws applicable where you reside.

-This article originally appeared on Indianapolis Star: March Madness 2024: When it starts, how to watch, who could win
+This article originally appeared on Indianapolis Star: When March Madness starts, how to watch, who could win in 2024